 The decision to sue after personal injury sometimes involves a complex internal struggle.
 Even when the damage is obvious, and the negligence and responsibility are reasonably clear, victims may still face questions about whether civil litigation is the right path to take.

-What should one do when negligence leads to a life-long debilitation?
-And how should one approach the matter when the party responsible for the damages is a church?
+What should one do when negligence leads to a life-long debilitation? and how should one approach the matter when the party responsible for the damages is a church?

 A friendly gathering turns nearly deadly